AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/data-awareness.md

    ![Save mapping](/help/use-case-playbooks/assets/playbooks/data-awareness/map-to-existing-modal.png)

-5. Once all schemas have been mapped, select **Finish** to complete the import workflow.
+5. Once you've completed mapping all the fields in the schemas, select **Finish** to complete the import workflow.

    ![Finish the flow](/help/use-case-playbooks/assets/playbooks/data-awareness/complete-flow.png)

 ### Import status {#import-status}

-1. You are automatically redirected to the [**Imports**](/help/sandboxes/ui/sandbox-tooling.md) page where you can see the progress of your import.
+1. You are automatically redirected to the [**Imports**](/help/sandboxes/ui/sandbox-tooling.md#view-import-details) page where you can see the progress of your import.

     ![Page showing import progress](/help/use-case-playbooks/assets/playbooks/data-awareness/import-progress.png)